Loot-Foundry/loot-tavern-content/README.md

 Public issue tracking for feature requests and bug reports related to Loot Tavern content for Foundry VTT made by MrVauxs.

+Issues regarding the [Loot Tavern - Tamer](https://github.com/Loot-Foundry/loot-tavern-tamer) go into its appropriate repository.

 Use this repository to submit issues for the following products:

+## Collections and Miscellany
+- L'arsene Ledger of Treasures and Trinkets
+- Motes of the Divine

 ## Loot Tavern Adventures
 - Bloodfrost of the Fey
 - Garden of Dark Delights
 - Ascent of the Sour Serpent
 - Queen of Shadow and Thorn
+- Forge of the Divine Machine
+- The Twilight Hunter
+- Flames of the Faithful
+- Bones n' Roses
+- Throne of the Devourer

 ## Loot Tavern Item Packs
 - Loot Tavern #01 - Sunken King